openego/eDisGo/tests/data/oep/README.md

    git push
    ```

-   This automatically starts the regular test matrix, the offline coverage run and
+   This automatically starts all four matrix entries in parallel.
+The three basic
+   entries run offline; the coverage entry runs all tests, including the live OEP
-   the serialized live OEP job.
-The coverage result is uploaded to Coveralls.
+   contracts, and uploads the result to Coveralls.

 2. Check the GitHub Actions result:

    - all Linux and Windows jobs pass without an OEP token;
-   - the coverage job passes with `pytest -m "not oep"`;
+   - the Python 3.12 coverage entry passes without a pytest marker filter;
-   - the dedicated OEP job passes with `pytest -m "oep"`.
+   - only the coverage entry receives the OEP token and accesses the live OEP;
+   - the coverage result is successfully uploaded to Coveralls.

 3. Compare the new branch result in Coveralls with the `dev` baseline.
 Investigate
-   unexplained coverage losses in transformation, calculation and integration code;
+   unexplained coverage losses in transformation, calculation and integration code.
-   uncovered lines limited to live query helpers are expected.

 4. Perform the final code review and open the pull request.